 Please take all precautions not to lose control of any Controlled Substance as this constitutes a serious violation of your license.
 DEA Controlled Substances include all those containers labeled with a large "C" and respective Roman numerals as to their classification by DEA.

 Sanitary Sewer Disposal of Controlled Substances and Pharmaceuticals is forbidden at Clemson University main campus.
 Our treatment plant has no industrial discharge permit for such materials.
 And many of them can be harmful to the environment.
-The Office of Research Safety Hazardous Waste Management Facility can and will provide services for the other Pharmaceuticals that are NOT Controlled Drugs under DEA.
+Occupational and Environmental Safety Hazardous Waste Management Facility can and will provide services for the other Pharmaceuticals that are NOT Controlled Drugs under DEA.
 These can be declared as Hazardous Wastes and we will pick them up and properly destroy them.

 If you are unsure of whether your Pharmaceuticals are Controlled Substances (for example, the label is missing, the compound was made in the laboratory or the items is from very old stock before the common use of the large "C") you can consult lists from the Department of Justice, Drug Enforcement Division: http://www.deadiversion.usdoj.gov/schedules/index.html

 There you will find two links: one to the "List of Controlled Substances" (I, II, III, IV and V), and one to "Exempted Lists".
 If your Pharmaceutical is NOT on the List of Controlled Substances, declare it as a chemical waste in the normal fashion.